Monroe County, Illinois: History

 It was named in honor of James Monroe, who had just served as United States Secretary of War and who was elected President later that same year.
 Its first county seat was Harrisonville, named for William Henry Harrison, former governor of the Northwest Territory and future President.
 Harrison invested in several tracts of land in the American Bottoms above Harrisonville, mostly in the present precinct of Moredock, ownership of which he retained until his death.

 Waterloo was designated as the mantle of county seat in 1825.
 The sites of the colonial towns of St. Philippe and Harrisonville were submerged by the Mississippi River, in flooding caused by deforestation of river banks during the steamboat years.
 Crews cut so many trees that banks destabilized and collapsed in the current, making the river wider and more shallow from St. Louis to the confluence with the Ohio River.
 This change caused more severe flooding, as well as lateral channel changes, such as the one that cut off the village of Kaskaskia from the Illinois mainland.

 An unincorporated community of Harrisonville was re-established east of the original site.
 The bounds of Monroe County in 1816 did not include Precincts 1 and 6 (village of Hecker and Prairie du Long), Precinct 1 and most of 6 was added in 1825 from St. Clair County.
 The strip of Precinct 6 from the survey township line east to the Kaskaskia was added, once again from St. Clair, two years later in 1827.
 Some minor adjustments and clarifications of the boundaries have taken place, but the borders have remained essentially static since 1827.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 398 sqmi, of which 385 sqmi is land and 13 sqmi (3.3%) is water.

 The western part of the county on the Mississippi River is part of the American Bottom floodplain, while the eastern portion of the county is relatively flat and was originally prairie.
 The transition zone between has high bluffs of limestone and dolomite and has distinctive Karst topography with numerous sinkholes, caves, and springs.
+Mississippi River bluffs along Monroe County's western border make the county part of the “Illinois Ozarks.”
+The county's roughly 500 limestone sinkholes, most filled with dense woods, add to Monroe County's unusual visual appeal.